tobie/www.tobie.me/index.md

 I also have a [mailing list](https://unlockopen.com/list) that you can subscribe to.

-An avid [open source contributor](https://github.com/tobie), I've notably co-maintained the [Prototype JavaScript Framework](https://en.wikipedia.org/wiki/Prototype_JavaScript_Framework), and released various open source projects, including an automated build system for editing standards on GitHub (used by W3C, WICG, WHATWG, and ECMA), and a JavaScript dependency resolver which powered Facebook's Pages iOS app.
+An avid [open source contributor](https://github.com/tobie), I notably co-maintained the [Prototype JavaScript Framework](https://en.wikipedia.org/wiki/Prototype_JavaScript_Framework), and released various open source projects, including an automated build system for editing standards on GitHub (used by W3C, WICG, WHATWG, and ECMA), and a JavaScript dependency resolver which powered Facebook's Pages iOS app.